Skip to content

 According to myownconference, “The main feature of live webinars is interactivity, or the ability to discuss, send and receive information in real time.
 During an event, you can start polls, invite other participants to act as a presenter, communicate via online chat, share desktop and use a variety of digital materials.”

 Webinars constitute an attractive lead that could drive Facebook and Twitter users to watch, interact and learn more about the brand.
-Investing in paid traffic for webinars, too, can increase conversions rates.
+Investing in paid traffic for webinars, too, can increase conversion rates.

 Number Four: Tutorials

 Tutorials and WikiHows have become a go-to source when it comes to first-time anything.
-This new addition to video content types has changed lives to the better.
+This new addition to video content types has changed lives for the better.

-Besides, what the audience like best about these videos is that they don’t attempt to convince them to buy something.
-Rather than putting a set of opinions, experiences, and advice at their hands for free.
+Besides, what the audience likes best about these videos is that they don’t attempt to convince them to buy something.
+Rather than putting a set of opinions, experiences, and advice at their fingertips for free.

 Number Five: Product Reviews

-Long were the days when people purchased products without research or watching product reviews by credible sources.
-Now that these reviews have become the norm, product providers realize the importance of conducting a few of them on their own.
+Long were the days when people purchased products without researching or watching product reviews by credible sources.
+Now that these reviews have become the norm, product providers realise the importance of conducting a few of them on their own.

-The top kinds of product reviews are the ones relying on recommendations, authenticity, deep understanding of the “product” and the field of which it hails from.
+The top kinds of product reviews are the ones relying on recommendations, authenticity, a deep understanding of the “product” and the field in which it hails.

-Reviewers can also interview specialists, compare between former models of the same product, or even judge between other similar products in the market.
-Among the numerous forms of content video types, this one is by far the most practical and most directing towards purchase.
+Reviewers can also interview specialists, compare former models of the same product, or even judge between other similar products in the market.
+Among the numerous forms of content video types, this one is by far the most practical and most directed towards purchase.

 Number Six: Testimonials